15 Unbelievable Things To Do In Lightning Ridge NSW

 Pubs in Lightning Ridge

 If you are after an authentic outback pub experience whilst exploring Lightning Ridge, it is highly recommended to visit the “Three Pubs in the Scrub”.
-It is one of the best things to do in Lightning Ridge, however not technically in Lightning Ridge itself.
+It is one of the best things to do in Lightning Ridge, but not technically in Lightning Ridge itself.
 Rather a 65km drive further afield to a separate Opal mining community called Garwin.

 These pubs are remote, ramshackle and probably house a snake or two!
 The characterful locals can often be found in these pubs, so there are interesting conversations with a side of tall tales to be had.